 So are you a PAW, UAW, or AAW?
 If you’re UAW, but you’re still reaching for your financial goals, then you don’t have to be as concerned as someone who is a UAW and has no idea what their financial goals are.
 If you’re a PAW, then you still need to make sure you’re on track with whatever goal you’re looking to accomplish so that you don’t trend back towards UAW territory.

 I encourage you to start tracking your net worth if you haven’t done so already.
-If you want to have some extra fun, go ahead and calculate your expected net worth as well.
 I wouldn’t be surprised if you decide to start tracking on a regular basis!

 Have you done your calculation?
 Have you calculated your net worth differently?
 Are you a PAW, UAW, or AAW?
 Comment below!